 - Downplayed: Everyone is of different nationalities, but Bob and Alice are white, Jack and Velma are black, and Tony is Hispanic.

 - Justified: The Five-Man Band is some sort of coalition for diversity.

 - Inverted: Everyone in the group is one race.
 Everyone else is thoroughly diverse, ethnically, socioeconomically, spiritually grammatically...

 - Everyone in the group looks to be different races, but are all one race.

 - A group of diverse individuals are seen together, but are actually strangers.

 - But each have friends that are ethnically diverse.

 - But then they decide to become friends.

 - Parodied: There is a scene where the characters specifically pick out diverse friends so they can teach kids about diversity, but they actually are racists.

-- Zig Zagged: Each friend seems to be a different race, but then they are revealed to be wearing make up to look different, but then they find out that they are actually different races, but then they find out that that's not true...
+- Zig Zagged: Each friend seems to be a different race, but then they are revealed to be wearing makeup to look different, but then they find out that they are actually different races, but then they discover that that's not true...